loda-lang/loda-programs/programs/oeis/list2.md

 * [A226492](http://oeis.org/A226492) ([L06 program](A226492.asm)): a(n) = n*(11*n-5)/2.
 * [A226576](http://oeis.org/A226576) ([L07 program](A226576.asm)): Smallest number of integer sided squares needed to tile a 3 X n rectangle.
 * [A227017](http://oeis.org/A227017) ([L13 program](A227017.asm)): Floor(M(g(n-1)+1,..,g(n))), where M = harmonic mean and g(n) = n(3n-1)/2 = A000326(n).
+* [A227161](http://oeis.org/A227161) ([L11 program](A227161.asm)): Number of n X 2 0,1 arrays indicating 2 X 2 subblocks of some larger (n+1) X 3 binary array having a sum of one or less, with rows and columns of the latter in lexicographically nondecreasing order.
 * [A227177](http://oeis.org/A227177) ([L07 program](A227177.asm)): n occurs n^2 - n + 1 times.
 * [A227179](http://oeis.org/A227179) ([L07 program](A227179.asm)): After initial 0, integers from 0 to n(n-1) followed by integers from 0 to n(n+1) and so on.
 * [A227181](http://oeis.org/A227181) ([L09 program](A227181.asm)): Irregular table: integers from n to n^2 followed by integers from (n+1) to (n+1)^2.